janprunk/bsd.si/index.md

 # Welcome to BSD Users Group Slovenia

-## About BSSD Users Group Slovenia
+## About BSD Users Group Slovenia
-We are BSD* enthusiasts in|from Slovenia.
+We are BSD systems enthusiasts in|from Slovenia.
 You can join our [BSDUGS mailing list](https://groups.io/g/bsd).
 Our live chat channels are on [Discord](https://discord.com), you can join BSDUGS group by clicking the [invitation link](https://discord.gg/.....).
 We also meet online on [freenode](http://www.freenode.net) [IRC](https://en.wikipedia.org/wiki/Internet_Relay_Chat) network.
 You can chat with us, by joining the server irc.freenode.net and channel [#bsd.si](https://webchat.freenode.net/#bsd.si)

 ## 4 February 2021 (remote) Meetup
 Our next meetup will be on Thursday, 4 February 2021 at 20:00 CET.
 Our virtual meetings happen every first Thursday at 20:00 CET on [freenode](http://www.freenode.net) [IRC](https://en.wikipedia.org/wiki/Internet_Relay_Chat) network in channel [#bsd.si](https://webchat.freenode.net/#bsd.si)